mgalvc/fog-heart-watcher/README.md

 ## Setting up the environment

-- Before cloning this repository, please make sure that you have python3 and its pip version installed.
+Before cloning this repository, please make sure that you have python3 and its pip version installed.

-- Clone the project, get into its root folder and run ` pip3 install -r requirements.txt`.
+Then, clone the project, get into its root folder and run:

+	pip3 install -r requirements.txt

 This command will install the GeoPy library.

 ## Tutorial